The Curriculum at Quernmore

 The teachers and support staff raise awareness of environmental issues, not just through delivery of the curriculum, but also through demonstrating good practice in their management of the classroom and the surroundings of the school.
 From this lead, the children are encouraged to act in an environmentally responsible way.
 There are many opportunities for reusing and recycling in school and techniques for saving energy are actively promoted.

-We have a dynamic Eco-Committee, which is constituted of children from each class, staff and parent members.
+We have a dynamic School Council, which is constituted of children from each class, staff and parent members.
 The whole school and the wider community are informed of and involved in their activities and initiatives.

 Our aim is to provide a quality, investigative education, enriched by experiences gained from using the environment whenever appropriate.